magicblock-labs/private-payments-demo/README.md

 ### Private Ephemeral Rollup

-A Private Ephemeral Rollup is a variant of MagicBlock [Ephemeral Rollup](https://docs.magicblock.gg/pages/get-started/introduction/why-magicblock) (ER), that runs the validator inside a Trusted Execution Environment (TEE), specifically Intel Trust Domain Extension (TDX), to provide privacy and auditability.
+A Private Ephemeral Rollup (PER) is a variant of MagicBlock [Ephemeral Rollup](https://docs.magicblock.gg/pages/get-started/introduction/why-magicblock) (ER), that runs the validator inside a Trusted Execution Environment (TEE), specifically Intel Trust Domain Extension (TDX), to provide privacy and auditability.

-It introduces a middleware that handles:
-- **User identification** by making the user sign a challenge before interacting with the PER.
-- **Query filtering** based on the identification and onchain permission metadata defined by the program.

-The API of the PER is made to be as transparent as possible for developers: after identifying the user, the middleware returns a token to use in the URL and then simply interact with the PER as if it were a normal RPC (except unauthorized requests will fail).

-### Onchain Demonstration Program

-This simple onchain program lets users:
-1. **Create deposit** accounts for anyone
-2. **Deposit and withdraw** from their own deposit account
+PER operaters can configure a middleware that enable user-specific READ/WRITE permissions on Solana account level:
+- **Fine-grained Privacy Control** on individual Solana accounts and account groups
+- **Simple Authentication via Session Keys** after signing challenge with private key
+- **Customizable Permissions** are stored, enforced, modifiable through on-chain permission program and metadata accounts.

+### How do private transfers work on PER?

+For operators:
+1. **Configure READ/WRITE permission settings** through on-chain Permission Program
+2. **Manage groups** for role-based access control
+3. **Apply permissions** to specific program instructions and on individual accounts

+For users:
+1. **Deposit** token amount into deposit account on Solana
-3. **Delegate and undelegate** to a private ephemeral rollup
+3. **Delegate** deposit account to private ephemeral rollup
-4. **Make a transfer** between the user's deposit and any other deposit
+4. **Make a private transfer** to any address on private ephemeral rollup
-5. **Create the permission** account to prevent other users from accessing the delegated deposit account
+5. **Undelegate and withdraw** token amount into deposit account on Solana

+User Authentication Flow:
+1. User signs a challenge using their private key for authentication.
+2. Middleware verifies the signature and then generates a session key.
+3. PER authorize subsequent READ/WRITE requests based on validity of the session key.

-Using a **Private Ephemeral Rollup** ensures that only permissioned users can view the balance of an account, but still enables anybody to transfer to any other existing deposit.
+A **Private Ephemeral Rollup** ensures only permissioned users can view and debit an account’s balance, while still allowing anyone to credit it.

 A typical interaction will go as follows (illustrated below):
-1. Bob creates his and Alice's deposit accounts
+1. Bob deposits 100 USDC into his deposit account on Solana
-2. Bob deposits 100 USDC into his deposit account
+2. Bob conceals his deposit account by delegating to PER
-3. Bob delegates both his and Alice's deposits
-4. Bob makes the transfer from his deposit to Alice's
+4. Bob makes private transfer to Alice on PER
-5. Whenever she wants, Alice can undelegate and withdraw the funds to mainnet.
-Alice can also choose to stay in the Private Ephemeral Rollup and make more transfers.
+5. Alice can continue receiving and sending transfers privately on PER until she decides to undelegate and reveal her balance on Solana.

 ![How it works](./docs/how-it-works.png)